 - If a company asks for personal or bank details, not to follow any actions on the email.
 They should log in to their account on their browser and see if there is a message or notification which reflects the emails

 - If they’re unsure to find the organisation on the internet and contact their customer service team for clarity, and ignore the email/message

 For more tips on how to prevent your relative being scammed online, take a look at the Which?
-Elderly Care guide to online scams.
+Later Life Care article about online scams.